Strategic CFO, Bradford Pack, discusses the 7 most common financial challenges faced by construction companies.

 The construction industry is very hands-on, meaning a lot of decisions and changes are made on the field based on a quick conversation and a handshake.
 All too often, that additional work doesn’t get documented through a formal change order before the work is done.

-If the change does make it to the office for documentation and invoicing, it’s fairly common for it to be negotiated and invoiced without formally crunching numbers, resulting in little to no profit for the extra work.
-This usually means an undocumented change results in an added cost to the contractor that may or may not be billed in the end.
+If the change does make it to the office for documentation and invoicing, it’s common for the pricing to have already been negotiated on-site and invoiced without formally crunching numbers.
+This often results in little to no profit for the extra work.
+The result of these undocumented changes is an added cost to the contractor that may or may not be billed in the end.

-How to fix it: Construction companies can fix this financial issue with a better set of systems and processes to facilitate mid-project changes.
-It starts before the project begins with a detailed scope of work and is supported by a specific change-order process.
-This should allow time for the contractor to put together pricing—instead of shooting from the hip—as well as documenting project changes.
+How to fix it: Construction companies can fix this financial issue with a better set of processes to facilitate mid-project changes.
+It starts before the project begins with a detailed scope of work and is supported by a detailed change-order process.
+This process should be designed to allow time for the contractor to put together pricing—instead of shooting from the hip—as well as documenting project changes and sending them to the finance team for invoicing.
 This document should be signed by both the contractor and customer before the additional work is started.

 2 – Invoicing Late & Missing Bank Draws